The most successful church Facebook ads stand out to users and help you grow your church. But, what do they do differently?

 For example, you might have an ad that says “Busy schedule that doesn’t fit traditional worship times?
 Online worship helps you worship anytime and anywhere.”
 That’s good for your initial text, but users need a push to click your ad.

 Your CTA then tells users why they’re clicking.
 Below your image, you have the option of adding a CTA button.
 For the copy above, you might have a “Learn More” button.
 Then, users know when they click, they’ll learn more about online worship.
-It seems simple, but it’s surprisingly effective.
+It seems simple, but it’s surprisingly cost effective.

 8. Use Your Headline And Description Effectively